 - Personality or mood changes.
 See your doctor if depression, anxiety, aggression or impulsivity occur.

-For information on physicians in your area who work with those suffering from brain trauma, please contact your local Brain Injury Association.
+For information on physicians in your area who work with those suffering from brain trauma or to find a support group, please contact your local Brain Injury Association.
 State and local branches of the Brain Injury Association can be found here:

 (The National Resource Line is 1-800-444-6443)